fauadanwar/Algorithm/README.md

 - Merge Array sequential merge two array sequentially by taking one element from each array at a time.
 Ex. firstArray [1,4,2,3], secondArray: [5,10,7,8,9] result: [1, 5, 4, 10, 2, 7, 3, 8, 9]

 - Merge And Sort Arrays merge and sort arrays using diffrent methods ex. input [[1,4,2,3],[4],[5,10,7,8,9]] Output: [1, 2, 3, 4, 4, 5, 7, 8, 9, 10]

+- Fibonacci of Number using recursion or extra memory